 - Dark wood colour matches most aesthetics

-- Handle isn’t as ergonomic at others on the market
+- Handle isn’t as ergonomic as some others on the market

-This handcrafted water rower is a testament to gorgeous craftsmanship.
+This handcrafted and robust water rower is a testament to gorgeous craftsmanship.
 MorNon stands by its manufacturing and tests every part of the assembly before moving shipping to you.
 The upright storage and easy transport wheels make this simple to move around.
-If you have wider hips or need an ergonomic handle design, you might consider looking elsewhere.

 This is a well-made water rower that will help you achieve your fitness goals.
 It provides the classic zen-like sound of other water rowers and its customisable training programmes will quickly help you reach your fitness goals.